-Combating poverty, ensuring peace and preserving the environment: These are the three major concerns of the Austrian Development Agency (ADA), the operational unit of Austrian Development Cooperation.
-ADA currently funds projects and programmes with a total volume of more than 550 million euros to improve living conditions in developing countries.
+Combating poverty, promoting peace and protecting the environment: These are the three major concerns of the Austrian Development Agency (ADA), the operational unit of Austrian Development Cooperation.
+ADA currently funds projects and programmes with a total volume of more than 670 million euros to improve living conditions in developing countries.

 Where do the funds come from?

 The Austrian MFA allocates the ADA budget.
 Other federal ministries and donors like the EU draw on ADA's expertise, too.
 Since 2008, the ADA has been conducting programmes for the European Commission.
 The private sector is another major partner within the field of development cooperation.
 Since 2008, ADA has been allocating private funds for development cooperation.
 With its financing instrument of business partnerships, ADA promotes projects of companies in developing countries and emerging nations given that they contribute to improving the living conditions of the local population.
 Most funds are invested in key regions and priority countries of the Austrian Development Cooperation.

 |Key regions||Priority countries|